 If the WordPress core files are intact, or if you just reinstalled WordPress, there is still one place left where the bad guys can hide their code: wp-content/themes and wp-content/plugins.

-Often times you will notice that just 2 or 3 files inside your active theme were modified to serve SPAM or malware.
+Often times you will notice that just two or three files inside your active theme were modified to serve spam or malware.
 You can manually fix them by removing the bad code.
 You can use the results from the first step (remote scanner) as a reference to what to remove.

 Step 4- List all admin users and their login times

 A lot of compromises happen due to stolen passwords, so we recommend you head back to “Sucuri-Free / WordPress Integrity” and click on “Admin List dump”.
 That will show all admin users that logged in, their IP address and login time.